My paternal grandmother, Alberta Scott, aka Ma-ma, crafted the art of memory-making.

 - Family activity: Bundle up, grab a basket and head outdoors to find objects in nature for a holiday centerpiece.
 As you walk, consider pointing out the details of God’s magnificent handiwork.
 When you return home, place a large white candle in the center, sharing how Christ is the true Light, the Light of all mankind (read John 1).
 Capturing ordinary moments for God’s glory releases extraordinary possibilities.

 - Celebrate Advent as a family.
-It begins December 2nd and ends December 24th.
 Advent – A Countdown to Christmas, by Focus on the Family has several resources that are sure to help you get started.

 - Give the gift of song.
 Gather friends for cocoa and go caroling!
 Hand out peppermint canes with tags that read, Taste and see that the Lord is good.
 (Psalm 34:8)

 - Exchange busy for being.
 For a few minutes each day, be intentionally still and quiet as you meditate on Psalm 46:10, Be still and know that I am God.